-Take a day trip to Nazaré from Lisbon: Take a combined day trip to Nazaré, which includes some of the best attractions on the Silver Coast.
-Visit Fatima, Obidos, Batalha, and Nazaré on a small group full-day tour
+Take a day trip to Nazaré from Lisbon: Take a combined day trip to Nazaré, including some of the Silver Coast’s best attractions.
+Visit Fatima, Obidos, Batalha, and Nazaré on a small group full-day tour.

-One of the most underrated Portuguese coastal villages is a small town in central Algarve where whitewashed houses cascade like theater seats onto the urban beach.
-Carvoeiro is full of life, with its vibrant cafes and restaurants spilling onto the narrow streets.
+One of the most underrated Portuguese coastal villages is a small town in the central Algarve where whitewashed houses cascade like theater seats onto the urban beach.
+Carvoeiro is full of life, with its pretty cafes and restaurants spilling onto the narrow streets.

 See the full range of activities and tours available in Carvoeiro, including the Benagil Cave, water parks, kayaking, and more.

 One of Lisbon’s most popular day trips is the enchanting coastal town of Cascais, 30 km west of the capital.

 The charming village has been a favorite summer escape for affluent Lisbonites since King Luis I repurposed the Nossa Senhora da Luz Fort and the Citadel Palace in the nineteenth century.
 He transformed the medieval fortification into a summer retreat for royalty and nobility, cementing Cascais’s status as one of the most popular beach towns to visit near Lisbon.

 Cascais still boasts some of the best beaches near Lisbon and a charming old town lined with typical calçada Portuguesa (cobbled mosaic streets), fascinating historical sites, great restaurants, bars, and shopping.